Cyberlipid

 Lipstatin, a new and very potent inhibitor of pancreatic lipase (the key enzyme of intestinal fat digestion) was isolated from Streptomyces toxytricini (Weibel EK et al., J Antibiot 1987, 1081).
 Lipstatin contains a beta-lactone ring, probably accounting for the irreversible lipase inhibition, which carries two aliphatic residues with chain lengths of 6 and 13 carbon atoms.
 One of the side chains contains two isolated double bonds and a hydroxy group esterified to N-formyl-leucine.

 The tetrahydro derivative of lipstatin, Orlistat (Xenical), is used for the treatment of severe obesity in forming a covalent adduct with a serine moiety of human pancreatic lipase by transesterification.
+Today it is the leading anti-obesity drug with a huge global market.

 6 – Lipids containing proline